You don’t have to choose between your health and your child’s safety.

 - You are resident of Mecklenburg County.

-The Relatives partners in NeighborCare are Carolinas Healthcare System, Novant Health, The Salvation Army Center of Hope Shelter, the Mecklenburg County Department of Social Services, Alexander Youth Network and the Children’s Homes Society of North Carolina.
+The Relatives’ partners in NeighborCare are Atrium Health, Novant Health, The Salvation Army Center of Hope Shelter, Mecklenburg County Department of Social Services, Alexander Youth Network and the Children’s Homes Society of North Carolina.